TheArturthur/CoppermindScraper/Cosmere/Reshi Sea.md

 Coracot - A fearsome creature that is hunted in the Reshi Isles on Roshar.
 I-nah - A type of tree native to the Reshi Sea on Roshar.
 An unknown species of minnow.
+Yu-nerig - A type of greatshell known to live near Herdaz.
+Saltwater cremlings.
+An unknown species of crab.

 https://coppermind.net/wiki/Reshi_Sea